Dripdrop12/ipardalis/content/ybbb-ambilobe-panther-chameleons-for-sale/_index.md

 ---

 > It is very difficult to get a Panther Chameleon which perfectly matches a given phenotype/morph because their [genetics]({{< ref "blog/2022-07-23-body-color-theory" >}}) and inheritance patterns are extremely complex.
-These two examples are about as close as you can get to a YBBB Panther Chameleon - a little wiggle room on their bars or body but not both - that would be a rainbow/classic Ambilobe locale animal.
+These two examples are about as close as you can get to a YBBB Panther Chameleon - a little wiggle room on their bars or body but nearly impossible to get both 100%.
+We like to shoot for the impossible, knowing it is.

 ---